Zmc18-Robotics/Pixel-Art-Maker-and-Animation-APP/README.md

 to draw use right click, to erase it just left click it, easy!

-# here the pictures :
+# Here the pictures :

 You can make your own art here!
 <img width="959" height="503" alt="pict 1" src="https://github.com/user-attachments/assets/2794b94d-5dd9-4b03-b004-d48852512d63" />